dumlutimuralp/antrea-packet-walks/part_b/README.md

 ConntrackState table processes all the flows that are in tracked state (basically which were handed over by the Conntrack table 30).
 The first and second flow entries shown above process the flows where the flow is NOT new AND tracked. (ct_state=-new means not new, +trk means being tracked) The third flow entry processes the flows where the respective flow is INVALID and TRACKED, basically it drops all those flows.

-The current flow is a tracked flow since it the continuity of the previous flow which was from frontend pod to backendsvc service (explained in Section 4) Hence the current flow is not new and it also does not have the "ct_mark" set. ("ct_mark" is used for tracking service to backend pod communication.)
+The current flow is a tracked flow since it is the continuity of the previous flow which was from frontend pod to backendsvc service (explained in Section 4) Hence the current flow is not new and it also does not have the "ct_mark" set. ("ct_mark" was used for tracking service to backend pod communication back in Section 5 and 6)

 Hence the flow matches the <b>last entry</b> in the flow table highlighted above.
 Notice the action in the same flow entry is handing the flow over to the next table which is table 40 (resubmit(,40).
 So next stop is Table 40.